lpiere/work-sec/README.md

 <body>

 <button onclick="topFunction()" id="myBtn" title="Go to top">Top</button>

-<div style="background-color:black;color:white;padding:30px">Scroll Down</div>
-<div style="background-color:lightgrey;padding:30px 30px 2500px">This example demonstrates how to create a "scroll to top" button that becomes visible when the user starts to scroll the page.</div>

 <script>
 // When the user scrolls down 20px from the top of the document, show the button window.onscroll = function() {scrollFunction()};